ClutterDexGrasp: A Sim-to-Real System for General Dexterous Grasping in Cluttered Scenes: Ablation Study

 \subsection{Clutter-Density Curriculum Learning}

 Learning dexterous grasping in cluttered scenes purely through random trial-and-error is extremely challenging.
-As shown in Figure~\ref{fig:ablation_without_curriculum}, a policy trained from scratch under identical settings fails to make progress, with success rates remaining at zero.
+As shown in Figure~\ref{fig:ablation_without_curriculum}, a policy trained only on clutter scenes with identical settings and full two-stage duration (\textit{w/o curriculum}) fails to make progress, with success rates remaining at zero.
 To address this, we introduce a two-stage Clutter-Density Curriculum: the policy is first trained on general single-object grasping, then fine-tuned in cluttered scenes to develop strategic, human-like behaviors.
 This staged approach enables effective learning, as illustrated by the performance curve in Figure~\ref{fig:ablation_without_curriculum}.